dreasgrech/AC_HalFarDriftServer/ClientsScript/lib/ac_apps/README.md

   Returns:

   - `string`
-## Function os.addDLLDirectory(filename)
-Adds new directory to look for DLL files in.
-Warning: do not use this thing unless you really need to, and try to avoid adding LuaJIT extensions:
-LuaJIT build might change in the future breaking ABI compatibility.
-Not available to scripts without I/O access.

-  Parameters:

-  1. `filename`: `string` If not absolute, considered to be relative to script root folder.
 ## Function os.showMessage(msg, type)
 Show a popup message using good old MessageBox.
 Please do not use it for debugging, instead consider using `ac.log()` and `ac.debug('key', 'value')` with in-game Lua Debug App.